27th October 2020

 Please note, that the knowing something has to change and dong something about it, can take years.
 The homeowner, lived in that house for 30 years, but knew she wanted to move house 10 years ago.
 The Survivor of abuse knew that being physically and verbally abused was not what they had signed up for, when the abuse began 12 months into their 12 year 3 children later, relationship, and the employee never wanted to study accountancy in the first place, but as it was a family 'thing' to go to university, study accountancy and go into the family business.
 So they stayed.
 They stayed at University, they stayed on to do a Masters degree, they stayed in the same seat, around the same desk for 20 years, knowing that their passion is baking.

-After the waiting, enduring and staying, these three being my 'Liminal stage'.
+After the waiting, enduring and staying, these three begin my 'Liminal stage'.
 There are four stages: Awareness, Stalemate - Sad mate, Seeking help - Chrysalis Stage and Emergence.

 This chapter goes on to explain the four stages and how our three participants, the Home owner the Abuse Survivor and our Employee navigate through the Liminal stages.
 Full chapters in my new book due December 2020